Renal Artery Stenosis and Occlusion

 • Symptoms or signs of thromboembolism

-• Hypertension that begins before age 30 with no family history of hypertension
+• Hypertension that begins before age 30 in a patient with no family history of hypertension

 • Severe or resistant hypertension

-Blood and urine tests are done to confirm renal failure.
-Diagnosis is confirmed by imaging tests (see table Imaging Tests for Diagnosis of Renal Artery Stenosis or Occlusion).
+Blood and urine tests are performed to confirm kidney failure.
+Diagnosis is confirmed by imaging (see table Imaging Tests for Diagnosis of Renal Artery Stenosis or Occlusion).
 Which tests are done depends on the patient’s renal function and other characteristics and on test availability.

 When results of other tests are inconclusive or negative but clinical suspicion is strong, arteriography is necessary for definitive diagnosis.
 Arteriography may also be needed before invasive interventions.